gocircuit/circuit/README.md

 There are two ways to provide the dial-in server address to the tool:

-1. With the command-line option `-d`, or
+1. With the command-line option `-d`, like e.g.

+	circuit ls -d circuit://10.0.0.1:11022/78517/Q56e7a2a0d47a7b5d /

 2. By setting the environment variable `CIRCUIT` to point to a file whose contents is the desired dial-in address.
+For example, (in bash):

+	echo circuit://10.0.0.1:11022/78517/Q56e7a2a0d47a7b5d > ~/.circuit
+	export CIRCUIT="~/.circuit"
+	circuit ls /

-A list of available tool commands is displayed by the command
+A list of available tool commands is shown on the help screen

 	circuit help